KorzhCom/Korzh.DbUtils/README.md

 .Seed();

 ```
-Here you can see a full example
+Here you can see [a full example](https://github.com/kedonec/Korzh.DbUtils/blob/09dfece6586f43845883826f47330de4a21e1101/tests/Korzh.DbUtils.EntityFrameworkCore.InMemory.Tests/DbContextBridgeTests.cs#L19).

-If we want to use in-memory SQLite database for testing, we can use such initialization code:
+If you would like to use in-memory SQLite database for testing, you can use such initialization code:
 ```c#
 var connection = new SqliteConnection("Data Source=:memory:;");